atomjump/atomjumpcom-content-only/messaging-user-guide.md

 The cost is 16c per message.
 We bill on a monthly basis.

 ## To Get App Notifications
-Go into settings, and click ‘More’.
+Enter your email and password in ‘Settings’.
+Click ‘More’.
 There are some links to ‘Get popup notifications’ for Android and iOS.
 Click and download the app to your Android or iPhone device.
+If this is on a private server, you will need to copy the server address mentioned, also.

-Log in with the same email and password that you used in your browser.
-If everything has worked correctly, the app should say ‘Listening for Messages’.
+Tap the app link within Settings once more, and tap ‘open the app’ within the app-store.
+Within the app, tap the ‘Pair AtomJump.com’ button, or paste in your private server and tap the ‘Private Server Pairing’ button.
+If everything has worked correctly, the app should say ‘Listening for Messages’, and the browser should show that you have associated your app with your email address.
 This means any private messages will pop up.

 Note: you can only be logged in on one device at a time.